Run for Your Life (Bucks Fizz song): Song information

 "Run for Your Life" was written by the group's regular songwriter Andy Hill and Ian Bairnson, who was a prolific session guitarist and had worked with Bucks Fizz many times.
 It was also produced by Hill.
 The song's lyrics talk about feelings of paranoia and insecurity.
 Lead vocals are shared by members Mike Nolan and Bobby G in the verses, while the whole group sing the bridge and chorus.

 The song was the opening track on the group's third album, Hand Cut, which was released the same month.
 The single was released on 7" vinyl and a special 10" picture disc.
 The B-side was "Shot Me Through the Heart", which also featured on the Hand Cut album.
 Around this time, the group filmed a BBC television special, Live at Blazers, to promote the album and closed with this song.
 They also embarked on a UK tour, comprising 25 dates during March and April, finishing with two nights at the Dominion Theatre in London.

 In 2008, a new extended version of this song was produced and included on the group's album, The Lost Masters 2 - The Final Cut.

 Promotional video

-The promotional video for the song is set at an old manor house where an old man (presumably the caretaker) appears and then vanishes out of sight.
+The promotional video was directed by Michael Geoghegan and is set at an old manor house where an old man (presumably the caretaker) appears and then vanishes out of sight.
 An owl also appears throughout the video.
 Bucks Fizz arrive in a car (driven by Aston) and then enter the house to find it deserted.
 On opening a door, they find themselves in a white void, where their clothes change from everyday wear to orange and black leather outfits.
 During these sequences they perform the song and dance routine to the camera.
 They later flee the house with the suggestion it is haunted.